Using Aggregate Devices and multiple audio interfaces

 Creating an aggregate device is a way to group multiple audio interfaces into one virtual device so that Live can communicate with a single, solitary virtual audio interface.
 This new group of devices appears as a single Aggregate Device in Live's preferences.
 This article on the Apple knowledge base describes the process of creating an aggregate device with the Audio MIDI Setup utility.

 Disclaimer: However useful, aggregate devices cannot be expected to perform as well as a configuration based on a single hardware audio device: under certain circumstances, clocking errors can take place, resulting in audio drop outs and generic performance issues.
-Furthermore, connectivity issues are more likely to occur.
+Latency might be misreported and connectivity issues are more likely to occur.

 If your interface has Multi-device support then we recommend connecting it with another suitable hardware device instead.
 See below for more details.